Timothyxxx/starter-academic/content/home/experience.md

     location: Harbin, China
     date_start: '2018-08-15'
     date_end: ''
     description: Harbin Insititue is one of the best schools in China(C9 League).
 It's my honor to study here during my undergraduate days.
-Thanks to the fund of Honor School!
+Thanks to the fund of Honors School!

 design:
   columns: '2'